stomaras/C/README.md

 - ?: is an operator used for comparisons
 	- if condition is true ? then value X : otherwise value Y
 	- name is the ternary operator

+						Operator Precedence

+- Opearator precedence determines the grouping of terms in an expression and decides how an expression is evaluated
+	- dictates the order of evaluation when two operators share an operand
+	- certain operators have higher precedence than others
+	- for example, the multiplication operator has a higher precedence than the addition operator

+	x = 7 + 3 * 2;

+- Can result in 13 or 20 dependeing on the order of each operands evaluation

+- the order of executing the various operations can make a difference, so C needs unambiguous rules for choosing what to do first

+- Each operator is assigned a precedence level
+	- multiplication and division have a higher precedence than addition and subtraction, so they are performed first

+- Whatever is enclosed in parenthesis is executed first, should just always use () to group expressions

+						Table(highest to lowest)

+			Category 		Operator		Associativity

+			Postfix			()[]->.++--		Left to right

+			Unary			+-!~++--(type)*&sizeof  Right to left

+			Multiplicative		*/%			Left to right

+			Additive		+-			Left to right

+			Shift			<<>>			Left to right

+			Relational		<<=>>=			Left to right

+			Equality		== !=			Left to right